 Polynomial Model#

-This section supports material covered in the class for polynomial models.
+This section provides implementation for concepts related to polynomial models.
 Below block of code imports required packages.

 import numpy as np